Grahp/Steno-Glossary/README.md

 ## Write-out
 TODO

+- This should talk about how much outlines follow theory rules or like how weird they are.
+  - Maybe unify theory rule coverage with this idea?
 - TODO an entry that uses rules only?
   - If I split rules and templates, then this is fine I guess?